 SHORE Centre from Planned Parenthood Waterloo Region

-A pioneer in creating online trainings for nonprofit professionals, Pamela created the first online nonprofit storytelling class in 2010, as well as the first online nonprofit stewardship training.
+A pioneer in creating online training for nonprofit professionals, Pam created the first online nonprofit storytelling class in 2010, as well as the first online nonprofit stewardship training.
 Partnering with Chris Davenport of the Nonprofit Storytelling Conference, she created the landmark program, 100 Donors in 90 Days, and The Donor Retention Project.
-In 2016, Pam developed the curriculum, branding, and launch for the Veritus Group’s Major Gift Academy, the seminal online training for nonprofit major gift officers.
-In 2010 Pamela was named one of the 50 Most Influential Fundraisers by the influential Civil Society magazine, and in 2016 she was named one of the Top 25 Fundraising Experts by the Michael Chatman Giving Show.
-Her blog, PamelaGrow.com was named one of 25 Must-Read Nonprofit IT Blogs 2016, and she recently came in at #2 on the Top 75 Fundraising Websites And Blogs For Fundraisers.
+In 2016, Pam developed the processes, curriculum, branding, systems, and launch for the Veritus Group’s Major Gift Academy, the preeminent online training for nonprofit major gift officers.

 “Last week, I received my first $100,000 gift.
 I have such great stories to tell about the good work we do.
 It’s easy to be passionate when you’re doing what you love.I do not have any staff and my board has set a goal for me of $1 million by December 31, 2014.
 I really received the reigns of the foundation in late October.
 Since then, I have raised nearly $325,000.
 My annual appeal was very successful.

 Using your book, webinars, classes, etc. I am moving forward nicely!